-Galectin-1 staining was successfully performed on 150 ovarian cancer specimens.
-Gal-1 was present in the cytoplasm and the nuclei of ovarian cancer cells, as well as the peritumoral stroma (Figure 1).
-In 102 cases (68.0%), the cytoplasms of tumor cells were positive for Gal-1, with a median Remmele score (IRS) of 3.
-Peritumoral stroma was positive for Gal-1 in 148 cases (98.0%), with a median IRS of 8.
-Gal-1 expression significantly correlated with several clinical and pathological data (Table 1).
+Gal-1 staining was conducted in 150 ovarian cancer specimens.
+Gal-1 was present in the cytoplasms and the nuclei of ovarian cancer cells, as well as in the peritumoural stromae (Fig. 1).
+In 102 cases (68.0%), the tumour cell cytoplasm was positive for Gal-1, with a median Remmele immunoreactive (IR) score of 3.
+The peritumoural stroma was positive for Gal-1 in 148 cases (98.0%), with a median IR score of 8.
+Gal-1 expression was significantly correlated with several clinical and pathological factors (Table 1).

 Figure 1.
-Detection of Galectins by immunohistochemistry.
+Detection of galectins by immunohistochemistry.
 Representative photomicrographs are shown.
-Galectin (Gal)-1 was present in the cytoplasm and the nuclei of ovarian cancer cells (A) as well as the peritumoral stroma (B); Gal-3 staining was observed in the nuclei, cytoplasm (C), and stroma (D); Staining for Galectin-7 was mainly observed in the cytoplasm (E); only a few individual cases showed nuclear staining (F); 10× magnification was used for the outer pictures and 50× magnification for the inserts.
-The scale bars in in the outer pictures equal 200 μm (10× magnification) and the scale bars in the inserts equal 100 μm (50× magnification).
+Gal-1 was present in the cytoplasm and the nucleus of ovarian cancer cells (A) as well as the peritumoural stroma (B).
+Gal-3 staining was observed in the nucleus, cytoplasm (C), and stroma (D).
+Staining for Gal-7 was mainly observed in the cytoplasm (E), with only a few individual cases showing nuclear staining (F).
+Scale bars, 200 μm (10× magnification) in main images, 100 μm (50× magnification) in insets.

 Table 1.
-Gal-1 staining correlated with clinical and pathological data.
+Correlations between Gal-1 staining and clinical and pathological factors.

-TNM staging was accomplished according to actual standards of Union for International Cancer Control (UICC); pT1 = tumor stage 1; pT2+ = tumor stage 2 or higher; pN0 = lymph node stage 0; pNX = lymph node stage not evaluated; pN1 = lymph node stage 1; pM0 = distant metastasis stage 0; pMX = distant metastasis not evaluated; pM1 = distant metastasis stage 1; G1 = grade 1; G2+ = grade 2 or higher; FIGO = Fédération Internationale de Gynécologie et d’Obstétrique; NS = Not significant (p > 0.05)
+TNM staging was performed according to the standards of the Union for International Cancer Control (UICC); pT1 = tumour stage 1; pT2+ = tumour stage 2 or higher; pN0 = lymph node stage 0; pNX = lymph node stage not evaluated; pN1 = lymph node stage 1; pM0 = distant metastasis stage 0; pMX = distant metastasis not evaluated; pM1 = distant metastasis stage 1; G1 = grade 1; G2+ = grade 2 or higher; FIGO = Fédération Internationale de Gynécologie et d’Obstétrique; NS = Not significant (p > 0.05)

-Gal-1 staining in cytoplasm and nucleus showed differences for several histological subtypes (p = 0.008, p = 0.002, respectively).
-Cytoplasmic Gal-1 staining was significantly stronger in serous, clear cell, or endometrioid subtypes, while for mucinous subtype we found more negative cases.
-Also, more cases showed Gal-1 positive nuclei for serous and clear cell subtypes, while endometrioid and mucinous subtypes had weaker nuclear Gal-1 stainings.
-Furthermore, Gal-1 staining in nucleus, cytoplasm, and stroma were significantly higher in cases with advanced tumor stage (p < 0.001, p = 0.006, p = 0.02, respectively).
+Gal-1 staining in the cytoplasm and nucleus differed among several histological subtypes (p = 0.008 and p = 0.002, respectively).
+Cytoplasmic Gal-1 staining was significantly stronger in serous, clear cell, or endometrioid subtypes, while for the mucinous subtype, we observed more negative cases.
+In addition, more cases with serous and clear cell subtypes exhibited Gal-1-positive nuclei, while the endometrioid and mucinous subtypes exhibited weaker nuclear Gal-1 staining.
+Furthermore, Gal-1 staining in the nucleus, cytoplasm, and stroma was significantly higher in cases with advanced tumour stage (p < 0.001, p = 0.006, and p = 0.02, respectively).
 Gal-1 expression in the cytoplasm was significantly higher in cases with higher grading (p < 0.001) and advanced FIGO (Fédération Internationale de Gynécologie et d’Obstétrique) stage (p = 0.001).
-Gal-1 staining in the nucleus showed higher IR scores in lymph node positive cases (p = 0.001) and cases with advanced FIGO stage (p = 0.013).
+The IR scores of nuclear Gal-1 staining were higher in lymph node-positive cases (p = 0.001) and those with advanced FIGO stage (p = 0.013).

-Survival times of different groups of Gal-1 expression in nucleus, cytoplasm, and stroma have been compared (Figure 2).
-Cases with Gal-1 expression in the cytoplasm showed significantly reduced overall survival compared to cases without any Gal-1 expression in the cytoplasm (p = 0.029) Moreover, cases displaying high Gal-1 expression in the stroma showed a significantly reduced outcome compared to cases with low Gal-1 expression in the stroma (p = 0.045).
-Comparing negative versus positive cases of Gal-1 expression in the nucleus did not show any differences with regard to overall survival.
-However, based on considering a multivariate analysis, only Gal-1 stroma staining would serve as an independent prognostic factor (Table 2).
+The survival times of groups characterized by their Gal-1 expression in the nucleus, cytoplasm, and stroma were compared (Fig. 2).
+Cases with Gal-1 expression in the cytoplasm showed significantly reduced overall survival compared to cases without any Gal-1 expression in the cytoplasm (p = 0.029) Moreover, cases displaying high Gal-1 expression in the stroma showed significantly poorer outcomes than those with low Gal-1 expression in the stroma (p = 0.045).
+A comparison of cases negative and positive for Gal-1 expression in the nucleus did not reveal any difference in terms of overall survival.
+However, based on multivariate analysis, only Gal-1 stromal staining serves as an independent prognostic factor (Table 2).